Are you applying to med school and curious about early assurance medical programs? In this guide, we’ll go over what they are and how to apply them.

 If you still have questions after reading this guide, check out these frequently asked questions.

 Early Assurance Programs are an excellent way for undergraduate students who are serious about joining the field of medicine as medical doctors.
-It gives them a chance to jump-start and secures their medical school position.
-Applying to medical school can be stressful, and securing your spot as early as the second year of college can relieve stress.
+It gives them a chance to jump-start and secure their medical school position.